-U.S. Postal Service false representation orders entered within five years before the proposed sale of securities, or at the time of such proposed sale subject to a temporary restraining order or preliminary injunction with respect to conduct alleged by the U.S. Postal Service to constitute a scheme or device for obtaining money or property through the mail by means of false representations.
+• U.S. Postal Service false representation orders entered within five years before the proposed sale of securities, or at the time of such proposed sale subject to a temporary restraining order or preliminary injunction with respect to conduct alleged by the U.S. Postal Service to constitute a scheme or device for obtaining money or property through the mail by means of false representations.

-Change in the Treatment of Pre-Existing Disqualifying Events
+Change in the Treatment of Pre-Existing

+Disqualifying Events

 As proposed, convictions, suspensions, injunctions and orders pre-dating the enactment of the Dodd-Frank Act would be disqualifying.
-As adopted, the Rule 506 disqualification provisions will only disqualify persons who are subject to a listed event which occurs on or after the effective date of these revisions to Rule 506.
-However, events prior to that date which would otherwise be disqualifying must still be disclosed to investors in writing within a reasonable time prior to sale of the offered securities.
+As adopted, the Rule 506 disqualification provisions will only disqualify persons who are subject to a listed event that occurs on or after September 23, 2013.
+However, events prior to that date that would otherwise be disqualifying must still be disclosed to investors in writing within a reasonable time prior to sale of the offered securities.
 Reasonable Care Exception